Computer Science

 • Check carefully that your project runs in the lab (i.e. not only on your home or office machine).
 This is the only environment that will be used by the markers.

-• Do not expect that the marker will correct or improve your code, even if only minor corrections are required.
+• Your marker will not correct or improve your code, even if only minor corrections are required.

 Top